boazbk/crypto/lec_07_hash_functions.md

 Another insight into NSA's thoughts can be found in  pages 12-19 of NSA's internal [Cryptolog magazine](https://www.nsa.gov/public_info/_files/cryptologs/cryptolog_126.pdf) which has been recently declassified; one can find there a rather  entertaining and opinionated (or obnoxious, depending on your point of view) review of the CRYPTO 1992 conference.
 In page 14 the author remarks that certain weaknesses of MD5 demonstrated in the conference are unlikely to be extended to the full version, which suggests that the NSA (or at least the author) was not aware of the MD5 collisions at the time.

-### Cryptographic vs non cryptographic hash functions:
+### Cryptographic vs non-cryptographic hash functions:

-Hash functions are of course also widely used for _non cryptographic_ applications such as building hash tables and load balancing.
+Hash functions are of course also widely used for _non-cryptographic_ applications such as building hash tables and load balancing.
 For these applications people often use _linear_ hash functions known as _cyclic redundancy codes (CRC)_.
-Note however that even in those seemingly non cryptographic applications, an adversary might cause significant slowdown to the system if he can generate many collisions.
+Note however that even in those seemingly non-cryptographic applications, an adversary might cause significant slowdown to the system if he can generate many collisions.
 This can and [has](http://arstechnica.com/business/2011/12/huge-portions-of-web-vulnerable-to-hashing-denial-of-service-attack/) been used to  obtain denial of service attacks.
 As a rule of thumb, if the inputs to your system might be generated by someone who does not have your best interests at heart, you're better off using a cryptographic hash function.